entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-project-bundle.md

   > In the event of a timeout or pod failure, refer to the errors captured by the quickstart-cm-deployment and plugin deployer logs.

 ## Use the App Builder
-1. Log into your App Builder and select `Component Repository` in the upper right
+1. Log into your App Builder and select `Repository` in the lower left

 2. Find your bundle and select `Install`